Marlins vs. Cardinals Player Props Betting Odds

 MLB Props Today: St. Louis Cardinals

+- Jordan Montgomery (6-7) will take to the mound for the Cardinals and make his 19th start of the season.

+- He has earned a quality start 10 times in 18 starts this season.

-- Mikolas has 17 starts of five or more innings this season in 20 chances.
-He averages 5.8 innings per outing.
+- Montgomery has 15 starts of five or more innings this season in 18 chances.
+He averages 5.7 innings per outing.

-- He has kept opponents from scoring an earned run in two straight appearances.
+- In 18 appearances this season, he has finished four without allowing an earned run.

 |Opponent